anthonycroft/readme-generator/starter/README.md

   ![Github licence](https://img.shields.io/badge/licence-undefined-blue.svg)

   ## Description
-  A program to generate a README file from user inputs.
+  a program to automatically generate a README from user input.

   ## Table of Contents
   - [Installation](#installation)